neka-nat/gazebo_domain_randomization/README.md

 </sdf>
 ```

-2. For visual randomization, you need to load the system plugin for gzclient.
-Therefore, please use the gzclient script in the gazebo_domain_randomizer package.
+2. For visual randomization, you need to load *scene_plugin* (SystemPlugin) for gzclient.
+Therefore, please use the gzclient script in gazebo_domain_randomizer package.
 It configures to load the system plugin in the script.

 ```xml
 <launch>